@clickstreamhq/sdk

 Minimal tracker — @clickstreamhq/sdk/core

 The package also ships a tiny self-contained tracker on the ./core subpath for sites that want a small bundle without loading the full pixel from the tracking domain.
-It is a published export (@clickstreamhq/sdk/core), under 15 KB gzipped, and trades away identity resolution, replay, consent management, and the behavioral interaction trackers for size.
+It is a published export (@clickstreamhq/sdk/core), built against a 15 KB-gzipped size budget (the current minified build is well under it), and trades away identity resolution, replay, consent management, and the behavioral interaction trackers for size.

 pnpm add @clickstreamhq/sdk